The reducibility of optimal 1-planar graphs: Introduction

-The ``if''-part of the above conjecture was proved in \cite{bucko2015}.
-Recently, Matsumoto and Suzuki \cite{matsumoto2021} solved the ``only if"-part of the conjecture, and thus Conjecture \ref{conj} has been settled.
-So the study of 1-planarity of the lexicographic products of graphs only leaves the following open problem. \begin{problem}[\cite{bucko2015}] Let $G$ be a connected graph with maximum degree at least $3$.
+In 2015, Bucko and Czap \cite{bucko2015} discussed the 1-planarity of lexicographic products of graphs.
+The authors propose a conjecture: A graph $G\circ K_2$ is $1$-planar if and only if $G$ is a \emph{cactus}, which is a connected graph in which every edge belongs to at most one cycle.
+Recently, Matsumoto and Suzuki \cite{matsumoto2021} confirmed the conjecture.
+Thus, combining the works \cite{bucko2015} and \cite{matsumoto2021}, the 1-planarity of the lexicographic product of two graphs leaves only the following unsolved problem. \begin{problem}[\cite{bucko2015}] Let $G$ be a connected graph with maximum degree at least $3$.
 Characterize the $1$-planarity of $G\circ 2K_1$. \end{problem}